LeaderPortfolio

 Early Life and Education

 German Borisovich Khan was born on October 24, 1961, in Kyiv, Ukraine, to Ukrainian Jewish parents.
-His father was a professor of metallurgy.
-Khan displayed an early interest in sports, particularly boxing, and graduated from high school in 1978.
-He studied mechanical engineering at the Kyiv-Pedagogical College, graduating in 1982, and later attended the Moscow Institute of Steel and Alloys (MISIS), specializing in steel production, graduating in 1988.
+His father was a metallurgy professor.
+Khan developed an interest in sports at a young age, particularly boxing.
+He graduated from high school in 1978 and worked as an apprentice in a factory for a year.
+Khan then studied mechanical engineering at the Kyiv-Pedagogical College, graduating in 1982.
+In 1983, he enrolled in the Moscow Institute of Steel and Alloys (MISIS), specializing in steel production, and graduated in 1988.

 Rise to Success